What impacts countless lives worldwide every day sending out waves of pain and suffering?

-I found out about my Aunt Doris’ suicide when I was a young teenager.
-An older cousin whispered the secret to me and another cousin under the cloak of darkness on a hot summer’s night.
+I found out about my Aunt Doris’ suicide as a young teenager.
+An older cousin whispered the secret to me and another cousin on a hot summer’s night under the cloak of darkness.
 Stunned and speechless, I kept the taboo discovery to myself.
 Somehow I knew I shouldn’t mention the shocking revelation to my parents.
 But over the years I often wondered about her life.
 Why did she lose hope?
 What led to her demise?

-I can only imagine the affect her suicide death must have had on my grandparents, plus her other sister and brother.
+I can only imagine the affect her suicide death must have had on my grandparents, plus her other sister and brother, plus my mom.
 After what I’ve been through with my daughter, I shudder to think of their crushing loss.
 To know they carried this secret with them for the rest of their lives hurts my heart.

 Catalysts for Change

-I share this because I firmly believe if we talk about suicide and mental health, we can be catalysts for change.
+I share my family’s story with you because I firmly believe if we talk about suicide and mental health, we can be catalysts for change.
 We can facilitate long-overdue compassion and openness.
 Stigma and shame can be lessened.
 Healthier, supportive communities can be generated that come alongside those who struggle.
 Devastating losses would no longer be processed in secret.
-There would be no need to hide and suffer in isolation.
+There would be no need to hide or suffer in isolation.